 Knee wraps are dependable gears to help you avoid knee injuries while getting the best out of your powerlifting routines.
 There can be a ton of great deals out there, but how do you pick a decent pair of knee wraps?

 In this article, I'll be taking a look at the various types of knee wraps on the market, what to look for before purchasing, and the benefits of using knee wraps in your training regiment.

 What Are Knee Wraps?

-Knee wraps are designed to provide stability, warmth, and even a mechanical advantage for the knee joint.
+Knee wraps are often made from neoprene to provide stability, warmth, and even a mechanical advantage for the knee joint.

-Some lifters use them to prevent injuries, while a powerlifting might use knee wraps to hit a heavier 1RM squat PR.
+Some lifters use them to prevent injuries, this extra support is used to hit a heavier 1RM squat PR.

 It’s more and more common to see the average CrossFit athlete wearing either knee wraps or sleeves at a box.